cisco-en-programmability/terraform-provider-catalystcenter/docs/data-sources/device_interface.md

 subcategory: ""
 description: |-
   It performs read operation on Devices.
   Returns all available interfaces.
-This endpoint can return a maximum of 500 interfacesReturns the interface for the given interface ID
+This endpoint can return a maximum of 500 interfaces.
+The API returns a paginated response based on 'limit' and 'offset' parameters, allowing up to 500 records per page. 'limit' specifies the number of records, and 'offset' sets the starting point using 1-based indexing.
+Use '/dna/intent/api/v1/interface/count' to get the total record count.
+For data sets over 500 records, make multiple calls, adjusting 'limit' and 'offset' to retrieve all records incrementally.Returns the interface for the given interface ID
 ---

 # catalystcenter_device_interface (Data Source)

 It performs read operation on Devices.

 - Returns all available interfaces.
-This endpoint can return a maximum of 500 interfaces
+This endpoint can return a maximum of 500 interfaces.
+The API returns a paginated response based on 'limit' and 'offset' parameters, allowing up to 500 records per page. 'limit' specifies the number of records, and 'offset' sets the starting point using 1-based indexing.
+Use '/dna/intent/api/v1/interface/count' to get the total record count.
+For data sets over 500 records, make multiple calls, adjusting 'limit' and 'offset' to retrieve all records incrementally.

 - Returns the interface for the given interface ID